AdobeDocs/experience-manager-65.en/help/forms/using/customizing-templates-forms-portal-components.md

 A custom template for any Forms Portal component includes repeatable and non-repeatable entries.
 Repeatable entries are basic entities for listing.
 Examples of repeatable entries are Search & Lister, Drafts & Submissions, and Link components.

-Forms Portal provides a syntax for place-holders to display custom/OOTB metadata.
+Forms Portal provides a syntax for place-holders to display custom/out-of-the-box metadata.
 The placeholders are populated after displaying the results of forms, drafts, or submissions.

 To include a repeatable entry, configure the value of the attribute **data-repeatable** to **true**.

 *In the example discussed, two Div elements are present at the top in the custom template.
 The first, with "__FP_boxes-container" CSS class, works as a container element for the forms that are listed.
 The second, with "__FP_boxes" CSS class, is a template for the basic entities, in this case a Form.
 The **data-repeatable** attribute present in the Div element has the value **true**.*

-Each placeholder has an exclusive OOTB metadata set.
+Each placeholder has an exclusive out-of-the-box metadata set.
 To display custom metadata at a particular place on the form, add the **${metadata_prop} property** at the place.

 *In the example, the metadata property is used at multiple instances.
 For example, it is used in **description**, **name**, **formUrl**, **htmlStyle**, **pdfUrl**, **pdfStyle**, and **path** in the prescribed manner.*

 ## Out of the box metadata {#out-of-the-box-metadata}

-Various Forms Portal components provide exclusive sets of OOTB metadata that you can use for listing.
+Various Forms Portal components provide exclusive sets of out-of-the-box metadata that you can use for listing.

 ### Search &amp; Lister component {#search-amp-lister-component}